masc-ucsc/docs/docs/pyrope/04-variables.md

 assert (true)@sext[] == -1
 ```

-A more straightforward solution is to explicitly set the bits expected:
+For the non-boolean tuple typecast, the more straightforward solution is to
+explicitly set the bits expected:

 ```
 res:u12 = _